PavanRangani/docs/docs/prd/chat/chat-notification.md

     - On hover of date, shows tooltip
   - Way to mark as read
   - Reply icon to reply any particular Chat.
 Reply icon is not available for notification of done task
-- Provides a way to quick navigation to `My Chats` page at bottom of the dialog.
+- Provides a way to quick navigation to `My Chat` page at bottom of the dialog.
 If user is already on My Chat page, button is disable.
 On hover it shows proper message in tooltip
 - On click of any notification Message, opens the Chat tab of the view dialog of that task
 - When notification is marked as read, it will be removed from dialog with Swipe out animation